Campaigns

 - Audience from three sources.
 Pick existing chats, query contacts with filters (including custom fields), or upload a CSV.

 - Per-recipient personalisation.
-Template variable slots can be filled globally, from a standard or custom contact field, or from a CSV column — evaluated at send time.
+Template campaigns fill each slot globally, from a standard or custom contact field, or from a CSV column.
+Free-text and email campaigns use named

-- Scheduled, not immediate.
+{{tokens}}(for example{{firstName}}or{{booking_id}}) that resolve per recipient — first from a matching CSV column, then a contact field, then a custom field.
+Both are evaluated at send time. - Scheduled, not immediate.
 Every campaign requires a future send time.
 The system releases messages at the channel's rate cap until the campaign completes.

 - Retry built in.
 Per-recipient attempts are tracked; transient failures retry automatically up to your configured limit; permanent failures (invalid number, opt-out) stop trying and log the reason.